BrandonPacewic/LetterMatrixCipher/README.md

 'annccn'
 ```

-If there is a uneven number of letters we add an 'x' to compleat the letter pair
+If there is a uneven number of letters we add an 'x' to complete the letter pair

 The encoded word will have a letter that does not make sense but that can be fixed when the word is decoded again and the extra letter can be removed